Transform your grilling game with these ridiculously easy mushroom foil packets that deliver restaurant-quality results every single time.

 Instructions

-• Fold the aluminum foil over the mushrooms and seal the edges by folding all open sides toward the center at least twice.
+• Fold the aluminum foil over the mushrooms and seal the edges by folding all open sides at least twice.

-• Remove the pouch from the grill and carefully cut open the foil; garnish with chopped parsley and serve.
+• Remove carefully from the grill, cut open, garnish with parsley and serve

 Nutrition